Anti-shock body: Applications

-Aircraft that have used anti-shock bodies are the Convair 990 airliner and Fokker 100 aircraft.
+Aircraft that have used anti-shock bodies are the Convair 990 and Fokker 100 airliners.

 Küchemann carrots were added to the Handley Page Victor to provide volume for carrying chaff.
 They did not improve the performance of the aircraft, and when they became redundant for their intended purpose they were left in place to save the cost of removing them.

+Several Tupolev aircraft of the Soviet Union utilized Küchemann carrots as gear storage pods, which were mounted mid-wing and extended past the trailing surface.
+Examples are the Tu-104, Tu-134 and Tu-154 airliners and the Tu-16 and Tu-95 bombers.

 Boeing tested the effect of adding similar bodies to a wind tunnel model of the Boeing 707.
-Although the speed beyond which the drag rose abruptly was increased the additional friction drag on the surface area of the bodies cancelled out any advantage.
+Although the speed beyond which the drag rose abruptly was increased, the additional friction drag on the surface area of the bodies cancelled out any advantage.

 Alternative

 Modern jet aircraft use supercritical airfoils to minimize drag from shockwaves on the upper surface.